Captain Universe: Fictional character biography

 During the "King in Black" storyline, the Enigma Force is revealed by Jean Grey to be the "God of Light" of the Marvel Universe, with properties similar to those of symbiotes and counterpart of the malevolent, darkness-based deity Knull.
-Silver Surfer arrives to where the Enigma Force is and frees it from the symbiotes, leading to it choosing Eddie Brock as the new Captain Universe.
+Silver Surfer goes to the Enigma Force and frees it from the symbiotes, leading to it choosing Eddie Brock as the new Captain Universe.

 Powers and abilities

 The cosmic entity possesses superhuman attributes, such as superhuman strength, speed, stamina, agility, durability, and senses.
 Its Uni-Vision power is a form of cosmic consciousness, granting a variety of incredible powers from manipulating cosmic energy.
 The cosmic being has a psychic awareness of imminent danger.
 It is capable of molecular rearrangement of organic and inorganic matter, transmutation of elements, firing bursts of energy and concussive force, and hypnosis (using the Uni-Vision energy).
 The character can also use telekinesis.

 The abilities of Captain Universe can vary from host to host.
 The cosmic entity enhances their partner's powers if they possess one or more similar abilities.

 The power of the Enigma Force is tied to the dimension of its origin.
 The wielder will lose their powers if they travel to other realities.